Anjuman (1970 film)

-Anjuman is a Pakistani colour film released on 31 July 1970, starring Waheed Murad, Rani, Deeba, Santosh Kumar, Sabiha Khanam and Lehri.
-The film was released during the hey days of Murad and became a milestone in his career.
+Anjuman is a Pakistani Urdu film released on 31 July 1970, starring Waheed Murad, Rani, Deeba, Santosh Kumar, Sabiha Khanam and Lehri.
+The film was released during the heyday of Murad and became a milestone in his career.
 The film was produced by Safdar Masud under the banner Ideal Movies and directed by Hassan Tariq.

-The film was released at the worst possible political situation of the country with Bangladesh war of independence raging in former East Pakistan.
+The film was released at the worst possible political situation of the country with the India–Pakistan war of 1971 raging in former East Pakistan.
 Nevertheless, the film became a huge success, with famous tracks by Runa Laila and Ahmed Rushdi.

 The film won 8 Nigar Awards in the categories of best film, best director, best screenplay, best musician, best lyricist, best playback female singer, best editor, best art director and best comedian.

 Plot

-The film depicts a tragic tale centered around Anjuman, a tawaif portrayed by Rani, who initially captivates the wealthy Nawab Wajahat Ali, played by Santosh Kumar, only to later find herself falling for his younger brother, Nawab Asif Ali, portrayed by Waheed Murad.
-Asif, torn between duty and desire, frequents Anjuman's kotha at her request, despite his affection for another woman, Nudrat, portrayed by Deeba.
-Noorulain Zartaj, Nawab Wajahat Ali's wife, played by Sabiha Khanum, beseeches Anjuman to sacrifice her own happiness for Asif's sake.
+The film depicts a tragic tale centered around Anjuman, a tawaif portrayed, who initially captivates the wealthy Nawab Wajahat Ali, only to later find herself falling for his younger brother, Nawab Asif Ali.
+Asif, torn between duty and desire, frequents Anjuman's kotha at her request, despite his affection for another woman, Nudrat.
+Noorulain Zartaj, Nawab Wajahat Ali's wife, beseeches Anjuman to sacrifice her own happiness for Asif's sake.
 The story culminates tragically as Anjuman, heartbroken and betrayed, sings a sorrowful melody at her lover's wedding before succumbing to poison, dying at his feet.